andrijeski/vegan-food/quick-facts-summary.md

 *"The easiest and most inexpensive way to get one’s B12 is to take at least 2,500 mcg (µg) of cyanocobalamin once each week, ideally as a chewable, sublingual, or liquid supplement (you can’t take too much–all you get is expensive pee)."*

 See here http://nutritionfacts.org/2011/08/30/3964/ (Dr. Michael Greger's blog)

+Vitamin D is required in most of the cases where people are not exposed to the light (most of the people fall in this category).

+Vegan supplements of Vitamin D can be taken in form of D2. (will add more info about this later on).

 **Fatty acids**